anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The symmetric key need not persist on a long-term basis, and MAY be changed periodically.
-Because a key change during an onboarding attempt of a Pledge could lead to DTLS retransmissions, or even failure of gthe onboarding attempt, it is RECOMMENDED to change the key infrequently: for example every 24 hours.
+Because a key change during an onboarding attempt of a Pledge could lead to DTLS retransmissions, or even failure of the onboarding attempt, it is RECOMMENDED to change the key infrequently: for example every 24 hours.

 ### Example Format for JPY Header Data